machineagency/POSE25/README.md

 - Time to continue and wrap up projects

 ### Connecting to Jubilee
-The first part of this workshop will involve doing various things with Jubilee, so the first step is for everyone to connect with their machine.
-Here's how to:
+Much of this workshop involves doing various things with Jubilee, so the first step is to connect with the machine and open Jupyter Lab to talk to it.
+Here's how:

 1. Turn on the machine.
 2. Connect with the Ethernet cable.